Skip To Main Content

 • Please make sure that your Google Doc privacy settings allow for the teacher to access the document.

-• Plagiarism or cheating in ANY way will not be tolerated and will result in a zero for the assignment.
+• Plagiarism, use of AI, or cheating in ANY way will not be tolerated and will result in a zero for the assignment.

 Scoring

-The students’ work will be scored using an analysis rubric.
-Please click here to access the analysis rubric.
-This allows each English teacher to assess the students' strongest skills and what skills the students will need some help with.
+The students’ work will be scored using the Project Analysis Rubric for all CP and Honors classes and the Essay Analysis Rubric for English 101.
+This allows each English teacher to assess the students' strongest skills and what skills the students will need some help with improving.

 Social Media News